-I felt it necessary to get into the Olympic spirit today, which is why I’m highlighting this classical music Olympic news story.
-The Finnish conductor and composer Esa-Pekka Salonen had the honour of carrying the torch this morning in central London.
-The Principal Conductor and Artistic Advisor of London’s Philarmonia Orchestra and Conductor Laureate of the Los Angles Philharmonic Orchestra, was torchbearer number 40 in the 2012 Torch Relay.
+The Finnish conductor and composer Esa-Pekka Salonen was recently given the honour of carrying the torch at the Olympic Games in central London.
+The Principal Conductor and Artistic Advisor of London’s Philharmonic Orchestra and Conductor Laureate of the Los Angeles Philharmonic Orchestra, was torchbearer number 40 in the 2012 Torch Relay.

 Salonen was given the flame at 9.40am and ran some 300 metres through the City of London, starting on St Martin’s Le-Grand, then continuing along Cheapside finishing on Gresham Street, before handing the flame over to the next torchbearer.
 Salonen was one of 8000 Olympic torch bearers and the Olympic flame has travelled nearly 13,000 kilometres around the world in the last few months.